alfredomtx/coupon-api/README.md

 - [MySQL](https://www.mysql.com/) database
 - [Docker](https://www.docker.com/) container
 - Simple Bearer token authentication
+- Unit and integration test for all API endpoints

 The application has been deployed on Heroku in a Docker container, and is live at https://coupon-api-oldbot.herokuapp.com/.
 Since it requires authentication, you won't be able to interact with it.
 I will work on a demo version of it where others can interact with it in a test database in the future.